banner

 MessageQueue Creation#

-Connected to the Looper's constructor, when Looper is created, MessageQueue is created together
+Connected to the Looper's constructor, when the Looper is created, the MessageQueue is created together

 private Looper(boolean quitAllowed) {